micmejia/bible-dump/AMPC/Luke/Luke 10.md

-Whatever house you enter, first say, Peace be to this household! [[^b]Freedom from all the distresses that result from sin be with this family].
+Whatever house you enter, first say, Peace be to this household!
+[Freedom from all the distresses that result from sin be with this family].